Omosola1/CAPSTONE_PROJECT1/README.md

 EDA involves the examining the Data From the retail store in order to get some fact.

 **Excel**
-In order to give a proper data analysis of the information gotten from the dataset we explore it through:
+A. In order to give a proper data analysis of the information gotten from the dataset we explore it through:
    - By creating a New column for '**Total Sales**'.
 The new colomn is gotten calculated by multipy **'Quantity'** by **'Unit Price'** (UnitPrice*Quantity).
    - Average Sales per Product was calculated using '**Averageif**'.
    - Total Revenue by Region was calculated using '**Sumif**'.

-We examine the Data From the retail store in order to get some fact such as  ;
+B. We examine the Data From the retail store in order to get some fact such as  ;
 - Sales performance of the retail store
 - What is the overall sales trend in the store
 - Total sales by product, region, and month